Wimuz/drum-trainer/README.md

 - reads the **input directly from the drum midi-out** (or one step further from converted drum-only **audio signal**)
 - provides **verbal output** to the user (feedback, recommendations, exercise suggestions) Example:
 "Your right feet (bass drum) tends to kick about 100ms before you hit the snare.
 This causes a flamming sound.
 On unaccented beats your right feet tends to kick 200ms before you intended, giving a rushy impression.
 Your left hand is irregular playing eights on the hihat.
-To obrain better accuracy, do the following exercises: ..."
+To obtain better accuracy, do the following exercises: ..."
 - available as an app on **PC, tablet or smartphone**
 - **gathers information and data from different users**, finds patterns in issues, learns which exercises give fastest results